p1usminus/roomybookmarksredux/README.md

   * The single row multirow toolbar is neat.
 * I repurposed one of the prefs to change the top & bottom margin of bookmark items.
 Adding new prefs looks like it could be annoying, but there may be a couple of other ones that could be re-used.
 * The browser's hamburger menu (app menu) gets weird after enabling the multirow option.
 Probably related to the CSS the option uses but I couldn't fix it.
-* Hide default icons - this works now, but it's not pretty.
 * Please highlight any issues you find, but I honestly don't know if I will be able to fix them!
 I uploaded everything here in the hopes that even if I cannot do anything more, perhaps someone else can...
 	* CSS fixes are always welcome.